Skip to main content

 Dialysis at Zollikerberg Hospital

 The dialysis procedure is the same every time: patients come for dialysis at set times.
 When they arrive in the dialysis department, they are greeted by a nursing assistant if they need help and accompanied to the scales.
-The scales are visited before and after dialysis to measure the dehydration caused by the blood washing.
+The scales are visited before and after dialysis to measure the dehydration caused by the blood washing performed.
 The patients then lie down on a couch.
 They can make themselves comfortable there before a qualified nurse begins the preparations to start the dialysis.
 "We work with software that loads the settings directly onto the dialysis machine and calculates the water removal based on the patient's weight.
 Patients are asked about their well-being before and during dialysis and their vital signs are constantly monitored," explains Esther Karlen.
 The therapy is then started.
 Depending on the person, dialysis therapy takes place via a catheter or a shunt.
 It is carried out in the form of haemodialysis (blood washing).
 The average duration of treatment is four hours, but the stay on the dialysis ward can take a little longer with the preparation and follow-up of the patients.
 "Our nephrologists draw up an individual treatment prescription for each patient.
 This includes the time, form of therapy and medication.
 They are regularly adjusted and adapted during the ward round," says Esther Karlen.
 Another form would be peritoneal dialysis, which is carried out independently at home.
 All patients also have the opportunity to draw, watch television and some even work on the computer during dialysis at the hospital.
 There are also other offers such as aromatherapy care or personal conversations with a carer.

 Emotional support through carer support